richpauloo/junkyard/README.md

-# This is the Junyard
+# Welcome to the junkyard!

-Here live me scripts for works in progress, wacky experiments, ventures into rabbit holes, and such.
+Here live me scripts for works in progress, experiments, rabbit hole journeys, and such.